ZJU-Automated-Reasoning-Group/efmc/README.md

 To verify a program specified via CHC or SyGuS format (annotated with pre- and post conditions), you may use the following file

 ~~~~
 prover.py
 ~~~~

 ### 1.2 Other Useful Files

-The following file can be used for solving exists-forlal problems over bit-vectors.
+The following file can be used for solving exists-forall problems over bit-vectors.

 ~~~~
 cegis.py
 ~~~~